Aquatic Plant Identification

 EXOTIC: Purple Loosestrife has angled stems that emerge from a woody rootstalk.
 Leaves are lance shaped, attached directly to the stem, and often have fine hairs on the surface.
 Clusters of magenta flowers are produced in leaf axils of a terminal spike.
 Each flower has 5-7 narrow petals that are wrinkled with a tissue paper consistency.
 It is typically found in moist soils and shallow water.

-EXOTIC: Just recently found in Wisconsin, Sacred Lotus produces individual leaves and flowers directly from the root system with thick rhizomes.
+EXOTIC: Sacred Lotus produces individual leaves and flowers directly from the root system with thick rhizomes.
 The blades of the leaves either float on the surface of the water or are held up to 6' above the water by their petioles.
 Leaf margins are smooth and undulate up and down.
-Individual flowers are also held up to 6' above the water.
-They are 4-8" across and consist of about 15 pink petals, a golden receptacle, and dense ring of golden stamens.
-Short-lived flowers open during the morning and begin to lose petals in the afternoon.
-Flowers are replaced by a seed pod that becomes dark brown and eventually bend downward to release seeds into the water.
+Individual flowers are also held above the water and consist of about 15 pink petals, a golden receptacle, and dense ring of golden stamens.
+Flowers are eventually replaced by a seed pod that becomes dark brown and bends downward to release seeds into the water.
 Sacred Lotus spreads by its rhizomes or seeds which have been documented to remain viable for over 1200 years!
-Please report new infestations to the DNR.

 NATIVE: The stems of Sago Pondweed sprout from slender rhizomes that are peppered with starchy tubers.
 The leaves are very thin and resemble pine needles, ending in a sharp point.
 Each branch may be forked several times into a spreading, fan-like arrangement.
 Flowers and fruits are produced on a slender stalk that may be submersed or floating on the water surface.